the-vampiire/mapnotes/README.md

 ## Git Workflow

 For each objective you work on don't forget to create a feature branch off of `master` called `objective-#` (replacing `#` with the number of the objective you are on).
-Full details are availabel in [the project article](https://education.launchcode.org/gis-devops/project-requirements/zika-client/index.html)
+Full details are available in [the project article](https://education.launchcode.org/gis-devops/project-requirements/zika-client/index.html)

 # Local Development Instructions